Delhi Orders Closure of Restaurants and Bars, Allows One Weekly Market To Operate Per Zone | Guidelines Here

-New Delhi: Amid the rising cases of Covid-19 in the national capital, the Disaster Management Authority (DDMA) on Monday ordered closure of Restaurants and Bars.
+New Delhi: Amid the rising cases of Covid-19 in the national capital, the Delhi Disaster Management Authority (DDMA) on Monday held a high-level meeting and ordered closure of restaurants and bars.
 However, home delivery and takeaways will be allowed at the eateries.
-The decision was taken at the DDMA meeting which was attended by L-G Anil Baijal, CM Arvind Kejriwal, Deputy CM Manish Sisodia and other government officials.Also Read - Dine-in Services Likely to be Banned at Delhi Restaurants, Private Offices May Switch to 100% WFH Amid Spiralling Cases: Reports
+The DDMA meeting was attended by L-G Anil Baijal, CM Arvind Kejriwal, Deputy CM Manish Sisodia and other government officials.Also Read - Dine-in Services Likely to be Banned at Delhi Restaurants, Private Offices May Switch to 100% WFH Amid Spiralling Cases: Reports

 In recent weeks, the omicron variant has spurred an explosion in new virus cases, prompting the authorities to re-impose stern curbs which were earlier lifted owning to the waning second wave.
 However, on Monday, Delhi reported a slight dip in the cases.
 According to the data released by the State Health Department, the National Capital reported 19,166 fresh COVID cases, 14,076 recoveries, and 17 deaths.